cneumann01/Springboard/README.md

 # Springboard

-This is the master repostitory for my Springboard student projects.
+This is the master repository for my Springboard student projects.